Exercise Science (ES)

 ES-009B

-Intermediate Aerobic Dance Exercise 1 UNITS
+Intermediate Cardio Dance Exercise 1 UNITS

 Recommended Preparation: "C" grade or higher or "Pass" in ES 009A or equivalent or specified skill competencies